What We Do

 You will have access to computers and the internet free of charge.
 All our libraries have computers with internet access and Microsoft Office Software.
 Several of our libraries also have free Wi-Fi.

-If the item you require is not available you can reserve it at any library, or online, free of charge.
+If the item you require is not available you can reserve it at any library, or online from any library in North Wales, free of charge.
 In addition, it is possible to obtain items that are not available in Wrexham Libraries by using the Interlibrary Loans Service; there may be a fee for this service.

 We have a selection of large print books and audio books in English and Welsh for you to borrow at all our libraries.
 New titles are added to stock regularly.